-Technical Support and Helpdesk:
+11.3.
+Technical Support and Helpdesk

-The College offers a technical support helpline to its IT support partner - European Electronique (EE).
+The College offers a technical support helpline to its IT support engineer ithelpdesk@ada.ac.uk.
 They will provide high quality, on-going remote support.
 This is complemented by the support of an on-site technician once-a-week.
 This is further complimented by an emergency response service should there be a network or administrator issue that interrupts student and staff connectivity for more than 2 hours.
 Students will receive an IT induction upon their enrolment at the College.
+For non technical support queries our students should contact our in-hours helpdesk on helpdesk@ada.ac.uk

-11.3 Catering Services:
+11.4.
+Catering Services

 The College offers a kitchen area for the preparation of hot and cold food with fridges and cupboards for storage purposes and a sink for the washing of dishes and food preparation.
 A boiling water tap as well as a water cooler is provided.
-A snack and a drink vending machine are provided offering a range of healthy (and not so healthy) snacks and drinks.
 Students are able to access a wide variety of cafes, supermarkets and convenience stores within 5 minutes walk of the College building.

-11.4 Multimedia:
+11.5.
+Multimedia

 The College has a BOYD policy that allows students to gain wifi access on any enabled device free of charge.
 Every classroom contains a TV screen that can be easily connected to using an HDMI cable.
 There are also a number of moveable screens capable for use in a range of settings.
 The main collaboration space for the College has a projector, screen and sound system to allow for presentations and other large group activities The College also has a large number of fixed TV screen around the building to make students aware of key messages and opportunities for them along with noticeboards.